A PLACE FOR WHOLE-DAY OUTINGS OR TO TAKE A LUNCH BREAK, SET UP AN EASEL OR JUST SNAP A SELFIE

 Can you visit the Hudson Highlands Fjord Trail now?

 There will be six trailhead access points to the HHFT which will include restrooms, orientation kiosks, nearby parking, shuttle access and other amenities when completed.
-A few of these, along with additional immersive meanders on the trail route, can be visited and enjoyed now.
+Several of those, along with additional immersive meanders on the trail route, exist already and can be visited and enjoyed now.

 Four Distinct Landscapes